HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 which seems a fair result, starting from <em>30.000</em> visitors we can safely assume that our probability or <em>Type II</em> error will be low.

-The analysis I just presented it is flawed by a fundamental assumption.
+The analysis as I just presented it is flawed by a fundamental assumption.
 To estimate the <em>Type I</em> error we assumed that <em>p_b</em> is exactly <em>0.012</em> while to estimate the <em>Type II </em>error we assumed that <em>p_a</em> is exactly <em>0.01</em>.
 We know from the CLT that this is not exactly true and the distributions of those values span across a certain range (see <a href="#mean_distributions">here</a>).
 So let's see what happens if I take several points across these distributions, for example the 1%, 25%, 50%, 75%, 99% quantiles and check what happens to our hypothesis testing errors.

 For <em>Type II </em>errors I first collect the possible values of <em>p_a</em> for my parametric analysis: